 7. Enjoy traditional Umbrian cuisine

 The New York Times suggested that Umbrian cuisine was Italy’s best-kept secret and this might very well be the case.
 Local specialties in Umbria haven’t yet got the international acclaim that dishes from Bologna or other parts of Emilia-Romagna might have but that will surely change over the coming years.

-One of the best places to try local cuisine is Civico 25, which also has an extensive wine list.
+One of the best places to try local cuisine is Civico 25 (located not far from the lovely Porta Sole viewpoint), which also has an extensive wine list.
 The strangozzi with lamb and artichoke is a definite winner!
 Make sure to book ahead as this restaurant is extremely popular with locals.
 They do not have an English menu, however, the waiters are happy to help you make a decision.